 For deeper research purposes, access to original cemetery records and registers can be gained by appointment with the Superintendent.

-A copy of the computerised burial records covering the period 1876 to 1989 can be accessed via Wrexham County Borough Museum, which also operates a family history research unit to assist those trying to locate sources of information on births and deaths.
+A copy of the computerised burial records covering the period 1876 to 1989 can be accessed via Wrexham County Borough Museum (external link), which also operates a family history research unit to assist those trying to locate sources of information on births and deaths.

 Two memorials commemorate Wrexham citizens who died from wounds received during active service with the British and Commonwealth armed forces.
 There is also a designated section maintained on behalf of the Commonwealth War Graves Commission containing the marked graves of individual service personnel.